 This is a new community health priority for Marathon County.
 Increasing community awareness on the implications of ACEs and how they can be reduced and prevented throughout the lifespan is vital.

 Opportunities exist to expand and coordinate ACE Interface trainings including an understanding of what are best practices around Trauma-Informed Care in various community sectors throughout Marathon County.
 Building resiliency in parents and children is crucial in reducing the impact of childhood trauma.
 Resilience is the ability to return to being healthy and hopeful after bad things happen.
 Research shows that if a safe environment is provided for children and they learn how to be resilient, that helps reduce the effects of ACEs.

 Changing our social norm in Marathon County from “What is wrong with you?” to “What has happened to you?” is pivotal.

 Preventing or reducing the impact of potentially traumatic events that can have negative, lasting effects on health and well-being.
-These experiences range from physical, emotional, or sexual abuse to parental divorce or the incarceration of a parent.

 - Increase community providers and the public’s understanding of the link between Adverse Childhood Experiences and overall mental and physical well-being.

 - Percentage of high school students that reported having at least one teacher or other adult in their school who they can talk to if they had a problem.
 Baseline: 73% Source: 2015 Marathon County Youth Risk Behavior Survey (.pdf).

 - Percentage of youth who report that their parent(s) have a history of alcohol abuse and drug abuse.
 Baseline: 18% for alcohol abuse, 16% for drug abuse; Source: 2015-17 LIFE Report, Marathon County Social Services – Juvenile Justice.